-3.1.3.
+3.1.2.
 Setup Key Group

-SETUP: This button is used to enter the Setup menu, which controls various setup options to configure the operating modes of the router.
+SETUP This button is used to enter the Setup menu, which is used to control various setup options to configure the operating modes of the router.
 (See section 3.3 for a complete description of the Setup menu.)
 When you are in the Setup menu, this button is also used to back out of menu selections to the next higher menu level.
-When exiting the Setup menu, the SETUP button is also used to discard menu option settings and return to normal panel operation.
+When exiting the Setup menu, the SETUP button is also used to discard menu choice settings and return to normal panel operation.

-SELECT: This button is used to choose a sub-menu and navigate to the next level down in the menu structure.
-It is also used to make a menu selection.
-When exiting the Setup menu, the SELECT button is also used to save menu option settings and return to normal panel operation.

-↑ & ↓ The arrow keys are used to navigate through various menu options at a menu level in the Setup menu.
+- SELECT This button is used to choose a submenu and navigate to the next level down in the menu structure.
+It is also used to make a menu choice.
+When exiting the Setup menu, the SELECT button is also used to save menu choice settings and return to normal panel operation. - \uparrow & \downarrow The arrow keys are used to navigate through various menu choices at a menu level in the Setup menu.
 When the router is in source labelling mode, the arrow keys are used to select various characters in the source name.

-3.1.4.
+3.1.3.
 Front Panel Display Messages